gloliva/GroovePortal/README.md

 All points correspond to a specific buffer~ instance.
 These buffer objects will typically have a sample loaded into them, but do not need to if the user wishes to use a specific buffer as a "dead" or "silent" zone.

-Each point's "strength" (its amplitude) is set by its inner (full line) and outer (dashed line) circles.
+Each point's strength (its amplitude) is set by its inner (full line) and outer (dashed line) circles.
 The inner circle dictates where that sample will be favored the strongest.
 The outer circle determines where the sample still has some influence, with a diminishing value as the cursor moves further away from the sample center.
 Outside of the outer circle, the sample has little to no strength and is likely to be muted.

 In RBFI mode, the user can select points and increase / decrease their inner and outer circle radii to adjust the sample's influence within the current layer.